On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Analysis

 Lemma \ref{lemma: Riemannian Euclidean mean} shows that both $\mathbf{\Gamma}_{\text{R}}$ and $\mathbf{\Gamma}_{\text{E}}$, i.e., the population correlation matrix of the segments in (\ref{eq: corr matrix}), can be decomposed into three terms associated with the desired source, the interference sources, and the noise.
 By (\ref{eq: Gamma expression}), the desired source term and the noise term (the first and third terms) are the same in both the Riemannian and the Euclidean means.
 In contrast, the coefficients in (\ref{eq: mu_j Riem}) and (\ref{eq: mu_j Euc}) imply that the amplitude of the interference sources term (the second term) depends on the used geometry.
 By further inspecting the expressions of $\{\mu_j^2\}$, we see that the interference attenuation using the Riemannian geometry in (\ref{eq: mu_j Riem}) is more involved than its Euclidean counterpart in (\ref{eq: mu_j Euc}), depending not only on the interference power and the duration of activity but also on the noise power and the corresponding ATF.

 Furthermore, considering $\mu_j$ in (\ref{eq: mu_j Euc}), the condition (\ref{eq: condition sigma_d>c_l^R}) could be viewed as the dominance of the desired source after the attenuation of the Euclidean mean.
-Discussion about the condition (\ref{eq: condition sigma_d>c_l^R}) for $\mu_j$ in the Riemannian case in (\ref{eq: mu_j Riem}) appears in Appendix \ref{Appendix: Proposition 2, proof and more details}.
+Discussion about the condition (\ref{eq: condition sigma_d>c_l^R}) for $\mu_j$ in the Riemannian case in (\ref{eq: mu_j Riem}) appears in Section I-C in the SM.
 Next, we examine a family of correlation matrices that pertain to the same parametric form as in (\ref{eq: Gamma expression}) in Lemma \ref{lemma: Riemannian Euclidean mean}, i.e.,

 for some coefficients $\va = [a_1,a_2,...,a_{N_{\text{I}}}]$.
 Without loss of generality, we set the coefficient of $\vh_0\vh_0^H$ to $1$.
 We note that $\mathbf{\Gamma}_\va$ is in accordance with (\ref{eq: corr matrix}).
 For any $j$, we have that